Admiral Arthur W. Radford High School: Basic information

-MYAC is the school's primary community group and is composed of school leaders, three military commands, Family Service Centers, business and civilian leaders, PTSO representatives, students, and the community college liaisons.
-The council addresses most issues of its transient population, meeting once a month on the Radford campus.
-It is a highly functional, comprehensive partnership which has resulted in many exemplary programs and improvements for Radford students and has solved many critical campus/community issues.
+MYAC is the school's primary community group and comprises school leaders, three military commands, Family Service Centers, business and civilian leaders, PTSO representatives, students, and the community college liaisons.
+The council addresses most issues of its transient population, meeting monthly on the Radford campus.
+It is a highly functional, comprehensive partnership that has resulted in many exemplary programs and improvements for Radford students and has solved many critical campus/community issues.

 School complex area information

 Radford High School is part of the Hawaii Department of Education Aiea-Moanalua-Radford Complex Area in the Central Oahu District along with Aiea High School and Moanalua High School.

 The Radford Complex consists of 7 elementary schools, 1 middle school, and 1 high school: